amiller/gramine-sgx-revm/README.md

 gramine-sgx-quote-view data/quote
 export RA_API_KEY=669244b3e6364b5888289a11d2a1726d
 gramine-sgx-ias-request report -k $RA_API_KEY -q data/quote -r data/report -s data/reportsig
-gramine-sgx-ias-verify-report -r data/report -s data/reportsig
+gramine-sgx-ias-verify-report -v -r data/report -s data/reportsig --allow-outdated-tcb
 ```

-It should respond with something `IAS submission successful`.
+The invocation of `gramine-sgx-ias-request report` should respond with something `IAS submission successful`.
 Anything else indicates the API key is no longer valid and you should try to register your own.

 ## Replicating the experiment with Gramine directly, no Docker